 Pasta can usually last up to three months in the freezer.
 Freezing and thawing your leftover noodles couldn't be easier.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Let’s say you have leftover pasta after a spaghetti dinner.
 (I like to make extra so no one goes hungry, and of course, I have mountains of leftovers.)
 You don’t want to toss it away—but can you freeze spaghetti noodles?
 Yes!
 You can keep cooked pasta in the freezer for last-minute suppers.
 Here’s what to do.
 While you’re at it, this is why you should start saving pasta water.

 You can freeze just about any cooked pasta, but how you cook the noodles can make a big difference when you’re ready to thaw.
 (There’s really no need to freeze uncooked pasta, because it typically has a shelf life of one to two years.
 It likely won’t grow any mold or bacteria in your pantry.)
 Just make sure you’re not keeping any of these 16 foods in your freezer.

 Step 1: Cook your pasta al dente

 You can definitely freeze spaghetti.
 Aim to cook your pasta al dente.
 If the noodles are too soft or mushy, they might not survive reheating.
 We recommend adding a little bit of olive oil to your long noodles while they’re hot, so they don’t clump together.
-Here are 19 other foods you also didn’t realize you can freeze.
+Al dente is just one of these 25 Italian restaurant words you need to know.